Marine Bottom Feed Stone Columns with custom built pneumatic gravel transport system

 Detailed description of gravel transport

-The flow of gravel within the Pressure Chamber Injection System (PCIS) starts with the filling of the hopper (5) with gravel by means of a conveyor belt or an excavator.
+The flow of gravel within our Pressure Chamber Injection System (PCIS) starts with the filling of the hopper (5) with gravel by means of a conveyor belt or an excavator.

-From hopper (5) a defined volume of gravel falls into the blow tank (6).
-After the gate (7) has closed this gravel volume is pumped by an air stream (compressor not shown here) through the 6-inch hose (8) into the receiver funnel (10) for where it falls through the open gate (11) into the receiver tank (12).
-During this blow cycle that typically takes 20 seconds to 60 seconds, the lower receiver tank gate (13) is closed, such that within the lower compartment of the rig, the so-called silo tube (14) a constant airflow can be maintained at all times.
-The total gravel storage volume under the gate (13) is at least as large as the gravel storage volume in the receiver tank (12) and the blow tank (6), so that a batch of gravel can travel through these three stations without overfilling in the next station down the line and causing a gate to be unable to close.
+From hopper (5) a defined volume of gravel falls into blow tank (6).
+After gate (7) has closed this gravel volume is pumped by an air stream (compressor not shown here) through the 6-inch hose (8) into the receiver funnel (10) for where it falls through the open gate (11) into the receiver tank (12).
+During this blow cycle that typically takes 20 seconds to 60 seconds, the lower receiver tank gate (13) is closed, such that in the lower compartment of the rig, the so-called silo tube (14) a constant airflow can be maintained at all times.
+The total gravel storage volume under gate (13) is at least as large as the gravel storage volume in the receiver tank (12) and the blow tank (6), so that a batch of gravel can travel through these three stations without overfilling in the next station down the line.

 From the silo tube the gravel flows without any restrictions into the stone extraction channel (16) and from there to the tip of the vibroprobe (15).
 There the gravel is ultimately displaced into the soil by up and down movement of the vibroflot.
 The installation of the column itself is described in detail in chapter 3.4.